Mogadishu mayor dies after al-Shabab attack | DW | 01.08.2019

 He was appointed mayor of Somali in 2018 and set about reconstructing Mogadishu's rubble-strewn streets.

-Osman introduced more measures to intercept potential car bombs and tried to find land, shelter and jobs for those fleeing the conflict, Britain's ambassador to Somalia, Fender also told Reuters.
+Osman introduced more measures to intercept potential car bombs and tried to find land, shelter and jobs for those fleeing the conflict, Fender also told Reuters.

 Despite 2011 eviction, al-Shabab strikes